 This is possible because carbon fiber is a less restrictive material than aluminum.
 It can be molded into any shape.
 Carbon fiber is also much lighter than aluminum.
 Manufacturers can use more material and maintain the light weight.

 Aerodynamic rims are deeper so the hole in the middle is smaller.
 This design reduces drag.
-Deeper rims create less wind resistance because the hole in the center of the rim is smaller.
+Deep-section rims create less wind resistance because the hole in the center of the rim is smaller.
 This allows the wheel to cut through the air more easily because there is less wind resistance acting against you while you ride.
 I’ll talk more in-depth about aerodynamics and rim shape in a later section.

 This can save a considerable amount of energy.
 Whether or not aerodynamics matter depends on your speed.
 At lower speeds, aerodynamics don’t make much of a difference.
 At speeds above around 9 mph (16 kph), aerodynamics are important because wind resistance becomes the main force acting against you.